 According to the Academy of Nutrition and Dietetics, an “appropriately planned” vegetarian diet can support your health and help you drop pounds.

-“’Appropriately planned‘ means that you still need to consider the foods that will make up a balanced diet – including protein, carbs, healthy fats, and the daily value of vitamins and minerals,” says Krista Maguire, R.D., C.S.S.D., and Beachbody nutrition manager.
+“’Appropriately planned‘ means that you still need to consider the foods that will make up a balanced diet – including protein, carbs, healthy fats, and the daily value of vitamins and minerals,” says Krista Maguire, R.D., C.S.S.D., and Beachbody (now BODi) nutrition manager.

 “It means that you need to be mindful of the nutrients that are often lacking in vegan/vegetarian diets and ensure you get plenty of those with veg-friendly whole foods or supplements.”